-These Gamay grapes come from the slopes around the renowned Chapelle de la Madone where the soil is granitic with large crystals and sand.
+The Gamay grapes of this wonderful Fleurie come from the slopes around the renowned Chapelle de la Madonne where the soil is granitic with large crystals and sand.
 The nose is pure with stony freshness and vibrant raspberry fruit.
-The palate offers wonderful concentration of rich redcurrant fruit where mineral notes complement ripe fruit and spicy nuances.
+The palate offers wonderful concentration of rich redcurrant fruit, while the mineral notes complement the ripe compote and spicy nuances.
 Great finesse with a persistent finish and well balanced.
-The most famous of the Beaujolais’ ideal for the Easter Holidays with roast lamb or chicken.
+The most famous of the Beaujolais wines.
+Ideal for the Easter holiday lunches with roast lamb or chicken.

 *Local Free Delivery: SL3 and SL4 postcode (Windsor/Datchet)

 *Local Free Delivery: All SL (Except SL7), HP9, GU25, TW18, TW19 & TW20 postcodes.
 (Min.
 6 bottles or 1 Hamper or 1 of our selected Wine cases purchased)

 - England and Wales £12.00

 - England and Wales Free Delivery (Over £200 purchased)

 - Northern Ireland £30 (All BT postcodes)

 - Scotland £15.00 (EH, FK, G, KA, KY, ML, DG and TD postcodes)